 We found that those employees who felt favourably towards their workplace also experienced trust and care from their leadership.

 Here are 5 key takeaways you can use to help your leadership team improve your employee experience:

 1. Employees Are Still Feeling Anxious

-Get in touch to learn more about our Return to Work survey and how we can support your organisation during COVID-19.
+Get in touch to learn more about our Return to Work survey and how we can support your workforce transition back to 'normality'.

 2. Employees Want to Get Involved

-Ranked third on our Europe’s Best Workplaces™ List (Large category), The Sovini Group has been an exemplar of caring leadership throughout the pandemic.
+Ranked third on our 2020 Europe’s Best Workplaces™ list (Large size category), The Sovini Group has been an exemplar of caring leadership throughout the pandemic.
 From the start, employees have led on activities so that engagement is more collaborative and meets people’s needs.

 As Kerry Beirne, Group People & Learning Director at The Sovini Group explains:

 “We carried out a strategic review against the Great Place to Work® Culture Audit© framework and our own People Strategy to make sure that all of our practices are fit for purpose and do allow us to continue to develop and shape our culture.
 This gave us a bit more information about where we needed to focus our attention.